-Does your nonprofit uses fake or "dummy" Facebook logins to access your organization’s Facebook page?
+Does your nonprofit use fake or "dummy" Facebook logins to access your organization’s Facebook Page?
 If so, you’ll need to switch to your team’s real Facebook profiles… TODAY.

 Why so urgent?

 Facebook is cracking down hard on fake accounts.
 Following the 2016 US presidential election and subsequent elections across the European Union, Facebook is under increasing pressure to go after anyone using its platform to perpetuate false information.

 What’s their plan of attack?
 Well, first on their list is cracking down on fake profiles.
 Even though most fake logins aren’t created nefariously, if your nonprofit uses one, you will be caught in this sweep.

 As Reuters reports,

 “Facebook said it would go after amplifier accounts based on behavioral analysis that shows signs of inauthenticity.”

 In other words, if their systems finds any fake profiles, they will shut them down.
 No questions asked.
 And if those profiles were your only way to access your nonprofit’s Facebook Page?
 You’re fresh out of luck.
 Granted, you could try to work with them to regain access, but that often takes weeks or even months.
 What if you have events, fundraising efforts, or stories to promote in the meantime?
 Trust us.
 You don’t want to find yourself in this situation.
 We’ve seen it happen to way too many nonprofits, and it’s not pretty.

 That’s why we created this article.
 We’re here to walk you through everything you need to know to help protect your nonprofit from losing access to its Facebook Page.